cfengine/documentation/reference/functions.markdown

 If a variable passed to a function is unable to be resolved the function will be skipped.
-The function will be evaluated during a later pass when all variables passed as parameters are able to be resolved.
-The function will never be evaluated if any parameter contains a variable that never resolves.
+The function will be evaluated during a later pass when all variables passed as arguments are able to be resolved.
+The function will never be evaluated if any argument contains a variable that never resolves.

 ## List of all functions